DulLabs/bhai-lang/packages/cli/README.md

 ```

 <h3 align="center">Types</h3>
 <p align="center">Numbers and strings are like other languages.
-Null values can be denoted using <i>nalla. sahi and galat</i> are the boolean values.</p>
+Null values can be denoted using <code>nalla. sahi and galat</code> are the boolean values.</p>

 ```